BirkoRuzicka/Star-Trek-Dialogue-Analysis/README.md

 So, in a fit of perfectionism, I wrote my own Python webscraping algorithm to fetch the transcripts and transform the text into a clean, ready-to-use dataset in JSON format.
 The JSON file and the algorithm are available [in this GitHub repository](https://github.com/BirkoRuzicka/Star-Trek-Transcripts).

 (***A note on code in this notebook:***
 *the examples of code I show here are not intended to represent a fully working model of my analysis, but rather to illustrate concepts.
-The full code is available on GitHub, please use this if you intend to recreate any of my work!*)
+The full code is available in this repository as a .py file, please use this if you intend to recreate any of my work!*)

 To begin the analysis, the contents of the JSON file are read into a Pandas dataframe.
 To prevent the code from being unnecessarily complex, I did this series-by-series.
 I will now show the code for creating the "TOS" segment of the dataframe: